-The Rail uses Bosch’s Performance Line CX, the company’s most powerful and efficient drive system (think strength-to-weight ratio).
-It features an easy-to-use 625Wh Powertube battery integrated into the frame.
-These pedal-assist eMTBs have four levels of assistance, and the battery recharges quickly and maintains a long holding power and lifespan.
+The Rail uses Bosch’s Performance Line CX, the company’s most powerful and efficient electric drive (think strength-to-weight ratio).
+The system features an easy-to-use 625Wh Powertube battery integrated into the frame.
+The electric assist is fully user adjustable, and the battery recharges quickly and maintains a long holding power and lifespan.
 Light and tight, the components provide an organic feel and the nimbleness of a traditional mountain bike.

 Fully charged and ready to roll, the pair start their tour in Squamish, in what many consider the home of BC mountain biking.
 Soothed by cold, misty fog within the marine shadow of Howe Sound, northwest of Vancouver, there’s and eternity of two-wheel options here.

 A city sign claiming “Guaranteed Rugged!” greets them at the edge of their next stop, Lillooet.
 Kuypers describes the fast, loose Della Creek trail and its dusty ridge riding, agreeing that, “the trails and nature showed me just how true this slogan was.”